Gabriel-Mwenga-Nguli/creme-collections/DATA_SETUP.md

 # Firestore Data Setup for Creme Collections

+**NOTE:** The application is currently running in a **frontend-only simulation mode**.
+These instructions are for when you connect the application to a live Firebase backend and do not need to be followed for the current UI development phase.

+---

 For your Creme Collections application to display products correctly, especially on category and subcategory pages, you need to have well-structured data in your Firestore database, specifically in a collection named `products`. all the reason to take th
 Your project now uses local images from the `/public/images/` directory.
 When adding products, ensure your image paths reflect this structure (e.g., `/images/products/my-product-image.png`).
 For the sample data below, we'll use some generic images from `/public/images/banners/` to get you started.